 He then called Mr. Conrad at the bank and explained the situation.
 "There are insurance policies in my safety deposit box.
 I want you to give them to my attorney, he'll know what to do with them.
 His name is among all of my papers.
 I have already called him.
 He is waiting for you to call him back and set up a meeting.
 Good-by Charlie."

 "Good-by John.
 Is there anything my wife and I can do for you."

 "No, I don't think so."
 And hung up the phone.

 John sat down at the kitchen table and took out his pocket knife.
 Into the table top he carved the name Michael under the initials J.J. and D.J., he then carved a heart around all three names.
 He gently kissed his finger tips and lovingly traced his fingers along the carved lines.

 With tears streaming down his face, he placed the point of the knife on his left wrist, pressed deeply and pulled the knife toward him, Piercing his skin and slitting the artery lengthwise.
 As he watched his blood gush out with each weakening beat of his heart, a smile formed on his lips.

 "Wait for me my darlings, I'll be with you both soon."
-Closing his eyes, he laid his head down on the table covering the heart, and as his life slowly ebbed away, his hand slipped and dangle toward the floor.
+Closing his eyes, he laid his head down on the table covering the heart, as his life slowly ebbed away his hand slipped and dangle by his side.
 What remained of his life, pooled there on the kitchen floor.

 Leaning against the ice box, the witch's broom looked on in sadness.
 The only witness to the tragedy, could tell no one.
 With no master now to tell it what to do, it remained idle, and waited.